 2. The use of Assurance Vie products for wealth tax purposes

 Residents of France are subject to wealth tax on their worldwide property assets and investments in real estate.
 This would include the primary residence, second homes, and rented properties.
-Non-residents are also liable for wealth tax, but only on the net value of assets physically situated in France, such as second homes.
+Non-residents are also liable for wealth tax, but only on the net value of assets in France, such as second homes.

 3. French inheritance tax and succession planning